 Creedence Clearwater Revival delivered an amazing body of work in a short amount of time.
-Sadly, the story ended 40 years ago this month with the final album they recorded (mostly) together, ‘Mardi Gras.’
+Sadly, the story ended on April 11, 1972 with the only album they recorded as a trio, Mardi Gras.

-Their fifth album, ‘Cosmo’s Factory’ — released in 1970 and arguably their creative peak — was chock full of killer tracks like ‘Run Through The Jungle,’ ‘Ramble Tamble,’ and ‘Up Around The Bend.’
+Their fifth album, Cosmo’s Factory — released in 1970 and arguably their creative peak — was chock full of killer tracks like “Run Through the Jungle,” “Ramble Tamble” and “Up Around the Bend.”

-With Tom gone, the band reassembled to record what was to be their swan song, ‘Mardi Gras.’
-In a possibly spiteful and sarcastic effort by John to foster the democracy his bandmates sought, ‘Mardi Gras’ contained only three original songs by him, and only four that featured his trademark vocals — a cover of Rick Nelson’s ‘Hello Mary Lou’ being the other.
+With Tom gone, the band reassembled to record what was to be their swan song, Mardi Gras.
+In a possibly spiteful and sarcastic effort by John to foster the democracy his bandmates sought, Mardi Gras contained only three original songs by him, and four that featured his trademark vocals — a cover of Ricky Nelson’s “Hello Mary Lou” being the other.

 In the fall of ’72, Creedence Clearwater Revival would cease to exist.
-Though ‘Mardi Gras’ contained only a fraction of the greatness the band delivered throughout their short but stunning life, we remember it as the final notes delivered by an incredible band.
+Though Mardi Gras contained only a fraction of the greatness the band delivered throughout their short but stunning life, we remember it as the final notes delivered by an incredible band.
 When you realize how much music they packed into such a short time frame, we can’t help but shake our collective heads in wonder.

 See Creedence Clearwater Revival and Other Rockers in the Top 100 Albums of the ’70s